promisetuhaise/promisetuhaise/README.md

 ### 🌟 Fun Fact

-> I'm passionate about using tech to uplift women, communities, and underrepresented voices — one project at a time!
+> I'm passionate about using tech to uplift women, communities,underrepresented voices and also build impactful solutions !

 <!--